Applying for Admission

 - Applicants must prepare and submit with their application a detailed research proposal of their intended dissertation project

-- Applications for the Master of Jurisprudence (MJ), Master of Laws (LLM, campus and online), Doctor of Laws (Dlaw), and Doctor of Juridical Science (SJD) programs are only accepted online.
+- Applications for the Master of Jurisprudence (MJ), Master of Laws (LLM, campus and online), and Doctor of Juridical Science (SJD) programs are only accepted online.
 Use the link below to begin the application process.

 - There is no fee to apply.